Question: What are Ackees?

 With different heating proportions for sterilization, I ended up with some soft Ackees, like a puree.

-Some of the cans were blown up which is a sign of inproper sterilization.
+Some of the cans were blown up which is a sign of improper sterilization.

-And, some almost perfect, which I considered to be a partial success.
+And, some almost perfect, which I considered being a partial success.

 I took these cans to the Customs Supervisor and there was an in-house Jamaican fellow who was invited to test the canned Ackee.